joeypiccola/updatereporting_win/README.md

 ### PSWindowsUpdate

 This module leverages an external copy of the PSWindowsUpdate module (written by Michal Gajda).
-Currently tested with version `2.0.0.3` The PSWindowsUpdate module must be zip'd up and placed on a web server so that it can be downloaded.
+Currently tested with version `2.0.0.3`.
+The PSWindowsUpdate module must be zip'd up and placed on a web server so that it can be downloaded, folder name and directory structure are irrelevant so long as there is a valid `.psd1` and `psm1`.

 Even if the system that the puppet-agent is running on already has a copy of the PSWindowsUpdate module retrieved \ installed via some other method (e.g. Nuget \ PackageManagement) and is placed in a valid `$env:PSModulePath` it will not be used.
 This nature of this decoupling between the system and it's own inventory of PowerShell modules is discussed under Design Considerations.
-A current copy of the Michal Gajda's PSWindowsUpdate module can be downloaded via `Save-Module -Name PSWindowsUpdate -Path <path>`.
+A current copy of Michal Gajda's PSWindowsUpdate module can be downloaded via `Save-Module -Name PSWindowsUpdate -Path <path>`.
 For more information see the PowerShell Gallery https://www.powershellgallery.com/packages/PSWindowsUpdate/.

 ## How it works

 This module works by first using Puppet to stage a PowerShell script to the local system in `C:\Windows\Temp`.
 Next, Puppet registers a scheduled task to run the previously staged PowerShell script.
 When the schedule task is triggered the PowerShell script attempts to download a copy of the PSWindowsUpdate zip file if it does not already exist (relative to the default or specified `download_directory`).
-The PowerShell script also attempts to download a copy of the specified wsusscn2.cab file if 1) it does not already exist or 2) the existing local wsusscn2.cab has a different last modified date than the one specified via the `wsusscn_url`.
+The PowerShell script also attempts to download a copy of the specified wsusscn2.cab file if 1) it does not already exist or 2) the existing local wsusscn2.cab has a different last modified date than the one specified via the `wsusscn_url`**.
 Once the download requirements have been met, the PowerShell script attempts to load the module, import the wsusscn2.cab file and proceed with generating a report of missing and installed updates.
 This is accomplished by placing a .json file in `C:\ProgramData\PuppetLabs\facter\facts.d\` named `updatereporting.json`.

+** see limitations #3

 ### Download Behavior

 Downloads only occur during the Windows Schedule task execution (i.e. trigger time).
 Downloads also leverage the Background Intelligent Transfer Service (BITS).

-## Compatability
+## Compatibility

 updatereporting_win has been tested on the following versions of Windows and PowerShell.

-1. Server 2008 R2 (PowerShell v3.0, 4.0, 5.0)
+1. Server 2008 R2 (PowerShell v3.0**, 4.0, 5.0)
 2. Server 2012 R2 (PowerShell v4.0, v5.0)

+** see limitation #1

 ### Limitations